Table of Contents

-Intent data shows which leads or accounts are actively conducting research online.
-When research on a particular topic spikes in activity (is significantly higher than usual), the account is shown to “surge” on those topics.
+Intent data shows which leads or accounts are actively researching on third-party sites.
+When research on a particular topic is higher than usual, the account spikes on those topics.

-Sales and marketing teams can then prioritize accounts that are surging on relevant topics over equally qualified accounts that don’t show intent.
-When used correctly, B2B intent data dramatically boosts conversions and sales.
+Sales and marketing teams armed with these behavioral signals can then prioritize accounts that are spiking on relevant topics over equally qualified accounts that don’t show intent.
+When used correctly, B2B intent data boosts conversions and sales.

 - Product reviews

-Organizations that can collect and use online data – behavioral signals – are able to reach buyers much earlier in the process, guiding the decision-making process before a competitor even knows about their prospect’s interest.
+Organizations that can collect and use online intent data can reach buyers much earlier in the process, guiding the decision-making process before a competitor even knows about their prospect’s interest.

-Buying intent indicators represents a huge opportunity for forward-thinking companies.
+Buying intent indicators represent a huge opportunity for forward-thinking companies.

 “In theory, the digital footprint that B2B buyers create may actually be bigger, or at least have more depth and breadth.
 So, why is it easier for a small floral delivery service to target a B2C buyer online than, say, a 1,000-person data security company that provides its services exclusively to financial services companies based in the United States?”Henry Shuck, ZoomInfo CEO, in Forbes

 How is Buyer Intent Data Collected?